ldobranov/3mm/README.md

 npm run dev
 ```

-The frontend will typically run on `http://localhost:5173` (Vite default).
+The frontend will typically run on `http://localhost:5173` (Vite default) and is configured to connect to the backend at `http://localhost:8887`.

+**Note:** The frontend's API base URL is set in `frontend/.env`.
+For local development, it should point to `http://localhost:8887`.
+If you need to connect to a different backend (e.g., production), update the `VITE_API_BASE_URL` variable in that file.

 ### Running Both